 We believe in Nothing About Us Without Us!

-This demands that people with disabilities must have meaningful involvement and decision-making power regarding rules and policies that impact our daily lives.
-This must occur on an individual and systemic basis.
-And it is our advocates that are leading this charge.
+This demands that people with disabilities must have meaningful involvement and decision-making power regarding rules and policies which impact our daily lives.
+This must occur on an individual and systemic basis at the same time.
+It is our advocates who are leading this charge.

 Systemic advocacy involves activities such as attending policy-related meetings, sitting on formal boards and commissions, active involvement with informal working groups, showing up at the state capitol to educate lawmakers about our issues, and grassroots organizing.
 Follow this link to learn more about our Systemic Advocacy Program and decide if you are ready to get involved and make a difference.